Runbook/runbook/docs/reactions/index.md

 ### Trigger

-The `Trigger` field is used to denote how many times a reaction must be identified as Healthy or Failed before execution.
-For example if a reaction had a trigger of 2 and the attached monitor ran every 4 minutes, the reaction would not execute until the 2nd run; 8 minutes from the first failure.
+The `Trigger` field is used to denote how many times a monitor must return the desired value before the reaction should be executed.
+This setting is useful for reactions that perform significant steps such as restarting a serivce or rebooting a server.
+If a monitor executes every 2 minutes and it's associated reaction has a `trigger` value of 2, the reaction would not be executed until the 2nd instance of the desired state.

 ### Frequency

-The `Frequency` field is used to determine how often (in seconds) a reaction should run.
-If a reaction is executed the execution time is stored in cache and within the database.
-If a subsequent monitor attempts to trigger the reaction, the reaction will not execute if the time since last execution is within the `Frequency` value.
-Using the same example as above if a reaction had a trigger of 2 and a frequency of 300 the reaction would not be executed until 8 minutes after the first failure.
-However, after the first execution the
+The `Frequency` field is used to denote how often (in seconds) a reaction should run.
+This setting allows you to build in time between reaction executions.
+If a monitor is set to execute every 2 minutes, once the monitor surpasses the `trigger` value reactions with a `frequency` of `0` will be executed each time the monitor is executed.
+Reactions with a `frequency` value of `360` will be executed no sooner than 6 minutes after the last reaction execution.

 ### Call On